Web scraping: Semantic annotation recognizing

 The pages being scraped may embrace metadata or semantic markups and annotations, which can be used to locate specific data snippets.
 If the annotations are embedded in the pages, as Microformat does, this technique can be viewed as a special case of DOM parsing.
 In another case, the annotations, organized into a semantic layer, are stored and managed separately from the web pages, so the scrapers can retrieve data schema and instructions from this layer before scraping the pages.

 Computer vision web-page analysis

 There are efforts using machine learning and computer vision that attempt to identify and extract information from web pages by interpreting pages visually as a human being might.

-Software
+AI-powered document understanding

-There are many software tools available that can be used to customize web-scraping solutions.
-This software may attempt to automatically recognize the data structure of a page or provide a recording interface that removes the necessity to manually write web-scraping code, or some scripting functions that can be used to extract and transform content, and database interfaces that can store the scraped data in local databases.
-Some web scraping software can also be used to extract data from an API directly.
+Uses advanced AI to interpret and process web page content contextually, extracting relevant information, transforming data, and customizing outputs based on the content's structure and meaning.
+This method enables more intelligent and flexible data extraction, accommodating complex and dynamic web content.